JS-RML/flexflip/README.md

 4. **End Effector Control**: We use [ROS package rosserial_arduino] (http://wiki.ros.org/rosserial_arduino/Tutorials/Arduino%20IDE%20Setup#Installing_the_Software) to setup the communication between ROS and Arduino board.
 DAC module connect with Arduino will convert PWM signal to analog for pneumatic pressure control.

 ## Experiments:
-The following steps will help to run the software :
+The following steps will help to test and debug :
 #### 1.Initiate the soft gripper control:
 start a ROS core:
 ```